CSALS/Blockchain_chatroom/readme.md

 -  A new user is created if the username is not present.
 Public keys are created using keygen.py and shared among all nodes using public_keys.json file.
 - Each time an old user logins, their identity is verified using discret log verification.
 - After successful verification, the chatroom appears.
-The user can send a message only when their secret key is entered in the text box besides the logout button.
+The user can send a message only when their secret key is entered in the text box beside the logout button.

 ### chatroom on different nodes